cloud-gov/cg-site/content/getting-started/accounts.md

 ## Resetting your password

 Do you have a Cloud Foundry account, but don't know the password?
 Go to https://login.cloud.gov/forgot_password to reset it.
+You can also change your password from the command line with `cf passwd`.